iferco/GMD-classification/README.md

 * lon: Longitude coordinat of the location.
 (Only in data_located.csv)
 * classification: The classification for the given muiñeira.
 Can be A Coruña, Rias Baixas, Ancares, Costa do Morte, Courel, A Fonsagrada or Not classified.

+Inside score folder:

+All 453 musicxml muiñeiras named by index.

 ## Reproducibility
 Now for reproducibility's sake: